GirlsCodersWarsaw/stripe_clerk/README.md

-SUMMARY
+Summary
 =======
 This extension allows you to add Stripe checkout.js payment module to your shop.
-You can link it with your Stripe account to charge money for clients orders.
+You can link it with your Stripe account to charge money for clients' orders.

-INSTALLATION
+Instalation
 ============
 To install it, you need to add the following line to your Gemfile: